ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters_ipaddr.rst

 Given an IP address, the ``ipaddr()`` filter can produce the network address in CIDR notation.
 This can be useful when you want to obtain the network address from the IP address in CIDR format.

-Here's an example of IP address
+Here's an example of IP address:

 .. code-block:: yaml+jinja

     ip_address: "{{ ansible_default_ipv4.address }}/{{ ansible_default_ipv4.netmask }}"
     '192.168.0.11/255.255.255.0'

-This can be used to obtain the network address in CIDR notation format
+This can be used to obtain the network address in CIDR notation format.

 .. code-block:: yaml+jinja